-We already mentioned the world-class skiing and snowboarding available in Fernie, BC, but there are plenty of other reasons to check out this town!
-Fernie is just under 1.5 hours drive away from Kimberley, giving you a bit of time to enjoy the scenery while you get there.
+We already mentioned the world-class skiing and snowboarding available, but there are plenty of other great activities to check out in Fernie!
+This small town in the mountains is just under 1.5 hours’ drive away from Kimberley, giving you a bit of time to enjoy the scenery while you get there.

 There are a lot of outdoor options, including Fairy Creek Falls or James White Park for a low-key walk or day outside.
-More challenging hikes include Mount Proctor and Mount Fernie Ridge – these are definitely a challenge, but worth it for the view (and the beers after!).
+More challenging hikes include Mount Proctor and Mount Fernie Ridge – these are definitely a challenge, but worth it for the awesome mountain views (and the beers after!).

 15. Road trip through the Columbia Valley

 Pack your snacks and pick your playlist!
 It’s road trip time!
 There are just way too many awesome towns and attractions in this area to stay in one place.
 Carve out a few days to road trip around the area.